Larry Canada

-Larry Canada (born December 16, 1954) is a former American football running back in the National Football League and the United States Football League.
-He played professionally for the Denver Broncos, Denver Gold, Chicago Blitz, and the San Antonio Gunslingers.
+Lawrence Lavert "Larry" Canada, Jr. (December 16, 1954 – August 13, 2021) was an American professional football running back in the National Football League and United States Football League.
+He played for the Denver Broncos, Denver Gold, Chicago Blitz, and the San Antonio Gunslingers.

 Early life

 Canada was born in Chicago, Illinois and attended Austin High School.
 He played college football at University of Wisconsin–Madison.